retaildevcrews/argo-labs/argo-400k/README.md

 ## Testing details

-- TODO: cluster setup, where is argo running, where are workload running
+- TODO: cluster setup, where is argo running, where are workloads running
-- goal - reach 400k apps
+- Goal - reach 400k argo apps

 ### scenario 1

+Setup:

-- 1 argo app per namespace
+- 1 Argo app per k8s namespace
-- manual argo app sync
+- Manual argo app sync
-- TODO: how many apps to add at once?
+- TODO: How many apps to add at once?
-- TODO: how long to wait between each round of scaling?
+- TODO: How long to wait between each round of scaling?

-TODO: purpose
+Purpose:

 - Find limit of Argo UI usability relative to the number of apps
   - TODO: define usable
 - Find upper limit of apps that can be registered(manual sync) to a single Argo instance
-- Determine required resources(cpu/memory/pod counts/etc.) for a single Argo instance to manage maximum number of apps
+- Determine required resources(cpu/memory/pod counts/node count/etc.) for a single Argo instance to manage maximum number of apps
 - Document argo configuration values that need to be tuned to support maximum number of apps

+Observability:

+- Number of Argo related pods
+- Memory/CPU usage of Argo related pods
-TODO: observability - what metrics should we track?
+- What other metrics should we track?
+Anything related to k8s metrics, nodes, etc?

 ## TBD/TODO